amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 {{partial:collapse name="Will this impact my event volume streaming limit?"}}
-Yes, this will count towards your existing event streaming volume limit.
+Yes, this counts towards your existing event streaming volume limit.
 Check your event streaming limit by navigating to the Settings page and clicking on Plans & Billing.
 {{/partial:collapse}}

 {{partial:collapse name="Can I select both the raw event/property in the event streaming drop down?"}}
-You should be allowed to use both for your streaming sync.
+You can use both for your streaming sync.
 For example, if three event types are merged into one, there would be four event types in the selection dropdown.
 {{/partial:collapse}}

 {{partial:collapse name="How are custom events and transformed properties handled during streaming?"}}
-Custom events and transformed properties are handled according to the configurations set in your Amplitude Data taxonomy.
+Custom events and transformed properties follow the configurations set in your Amplitude Data taxonomy.
 The transformations are applied before the data is streamed to the destination.
 {{/partial:collapse}}